deepcausality-rs/fluvio-examples/README.md

 This project is a simple example of how to use Fluvio and DeepCausality to build a real-time causal inference pipeline.
 Specifically, the project illustrates:

-1) How to replay and resample trade data from 695 crypto markets.
+1) How to replay and resample trade data.
 2) How to analyze trade data in real-time using causal inference.
 3) How to pass forward causal inference results to downstream systems via Fluvio's in-flight computation.